Surgical Case Library

 Inflammatory cloacogenic polyps are rare lesions with limited literature, predominantly affecting adults between 40 and 60 years old but can also appear in children and adolescents.

-Inflammatory Occlusive Disease of the Mesenteric Veins in a Patient with Primary Sjögren's Syndrome and Ischemic Colitis: A Case Report and Literature Review
+Mesenteric Inflammatory Veno Occlusive Disease in a Patient with Primary Sjögren's Syndrome.

 Inflammatory occlusive disease of the mesenteric veins is an unusual and under-recognized cause of intestinal ischemia, often diagnosed only after surgery and histology.